California Attorney General Vows To Sue If Trump Uses Emergency Powers To Build Wall

 "Attorney General Becerra is a towering champion of equal justice and a tireless fighter," Speaker Pelosi said in a statement.
 She continued that Becerra would deliver a "strong message of progress for all American families and communities."

 Stacey Abrams, the former Georgia gubernatorial candidate and State House Minority Leader delivered the English language response to the State of the Union.
-Abrams did not touch on immigration issues, leaving that to be done in Spanish, the language spoken by many of the immigrants who arrive at the U.S.-Mexico border.
+Abrams did not touch much on immigration issues, leaving that to be done in Spanish, the language spoken by many of the immigrants who arrive at the U.S.-Mexico border.